maksimKorzh/synthetic-data-generator/README.md

     sampling loop to clip the line length by the new line feed and append each generated line to a file

+# How good eventual dataset is?
+Just run "eval.py" to compare performance for real vs synthetic Melbourne Housing Market dataset